yandex/yandex-search-mcp-server/readme.md

 This Model Context Protocol (MCP) server lets AI assistants like Claude and Cursor use the Yandex Search API for searching the web.
 Yandex Search enables LLM agents to safely and easily find up-to-date information on the internet.

+## Available Tools

+The Yandex Search MCP server includes the following tools:

+- **ai_search_post** Performs a real-time web search and returns an AI-generated answer based on the search results using Yandex Yazeka AI model.
+- **web_search_post**: Performs a real-time web search and returns answer with sources

 ## Getting API Key

 To use this MCP server, you need to be a customer of Yandex Search API.
 You need a Yandex Search API key: